matthew-millard/conform-demo/README.md

-# Conform Demo with Remix
+# Hospo Hub

-A demonstration project showcasing form validation and error handling using the Conform library in a Remix application.
+## Hospo Hub is a free networking platform for hospitality workers.
+Connect with industry peers, showcase your experience, and discover new opportunities in the hospitality sector.